goncalOtree/sync_folders/README.md

 - `<source_folder>`: The path to the source folder.
 - `<replica_folder>`: The path to the replica folder.
 - `<log_file>`: The path to the log file.
-- `--i INTERVAL`: The time interval (in minutes) between synchronizations.
-Defaults to `5` if not provided.
+- `--i INTERVAL`: The time interval (in seconds) between synchronizations.
+Defaults to `60` if not provided.

 To run the program, use the following command: